PhuyalGaurav/certificator/readme.md

 # Certificator

-Certificator is a app that generates bulk certificates. (currenty under constriction, better documentation is on the todo ! )
+Certificator is a app that generates bulk certificates. (currenty under constriction, better documentation is on the todo ! ).
+Use the [cmdline version](https://github.com/PhuyalGaurav/certificator-cmd) for now

 ### To Do